danielrobertson/FDARecallAlerts/README.md

 # FDA Recall Alerts
-Helping alert the public about food deemed unsafe, hazardous, or defective by the FDA via SMS messages.
-A text message wrapper service around the [FDA's Food Recall service](http://www.fda.gov/Safety/Recalls/).
+An SMS subscription service that alerts users in real time about food deemed unsafe, hazardous, or defective by the [FDA's Food Recall service](http://www.fda.gov/Safety/Recalls/).

 To subscribe, visit http://www.fdarecallalerts.io

-This project is currently under development.
+This project is currently in development.